-Data extraction is a process of retrieving or copying information from one source (a database, web page, or other document).
-It can be done by using online documents as well as when digitizing paper documents.
+Data extraction is the process of retrieving or copying information from a given source (a database, web page, or another document).
+This can be done by using online documents, as well as when digitizing paper documents.

 For instance, say you have an electricity bill mailed to you from an electric company.
 If you want to edit it for some reason via your computer, you must scan it and digitize it into a useful format—PDF or .doc.
 In this example, scanning is data extraction.

 If you want to work with information from any website, you must copy this information into a useful format—Excel, Word, or JSON.
 In that case, the process of copying is data extraction.

 Web scraping is withdrawing large amounts of data: hundreds, thousands, millions, and even billions of data points from the internet into centralized locations for storage or further data processing with the help of intelligent automation.